-1. This is a 32-bit address.

-2. The width of this should match the address size (C_AXIBAR_AS) for this BAR.

-3. The range specified must comprise a complete, contiguous power of two range, such that the range = 2^n and the n least significant bits of the Base Address are zero.
-The address value is a 32-bit AXI address.

-- 4. The difference between C_AXIBAR_n and C_AXIBAR_HIGHADDR_n must be less than or equal to 0x7FFF_FFFF and greater than or equal to 0x0000_1FFF. - 5.
-It is not recommended to edit these default values on the AXI bridge for PCIe IP unless resource utilization needs to be reduced which impacts the AXI bridge performance.
+- 1. This is a 32-bit address. - 2.
+The width of this should match the address size (C_AXIBAR_AS) for this BAR. - 3.
+The range specified must comprise a complete, contiguous power of two range, such that the range = 2^n and the n least significant bits of the Base Address are zero.
+The address value is a 32-bit AXI address. - 4.
+The difference between C_AXIBAR_n and C_AXIBAR_HIGHADDR_n must be less than or equal to 0x7FFF_FFFF and greater than or equal to 0x0000_1FFF. - 5.
+It is recommended that you do not edit these default values on the AXI bridge for PCIe IP unless you need to reduce the resource utilization.
+Doing so impacts the AXI bridge performance.